atla-ai/selene-mini/cookbooks/README.md

 [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/atla-ai/selene-mini/blob/main/cookbooks/HF_Quickstart_Absolute_Scoring.ipynb)

 This example gets you started running evals with absolute scores, and does so on a sample set from the public benchmark [FLASK](https://arxiv.org/pdf/2307.10928) dataset - a collection of **1,740 human-annotated samples from 120 NLP datasets**.
+Evaluators assign scores ranging from 1 to 5 for each annotated skill based on the reference (ground-truth) answer and skill-specific scoring rubrics.

+Here, we evaluate the `completeness` of AI responses i.e. 'Does the response provide a sufficient explanation?'

 # Hallucination Scoring Tutorial